bmaher74/quant_at/README.md

 ..
 ```

-3) After the last line above, the `tday,cl` variables are all ready,
+3) After the last line above, the `tday,cl` variables are ready, with
+having the same dimensions, lined up with eachother, with the right
-with the same dimensions, etc. We can create a data matrix out of
+data, etc. We can create a data matrix out of these and write them to
-these and write them to disk.
-4) Insert the following in the script,
+disk.
+Insert the following in the script,

 ```
 A = [tday cl];